seanreed1111/sql-recipes/recipes.md

 FROM states GROUP BY 'MAX population (millions)';
 ```

 ## That still isn’t correct.
-The MAXimum state population was 35,893,799, which should go into a category for 40 million, not one for 35 million.
+The maximum state population was 35,893,799, which should go into a category for 40 million, not one for 35 million.
 The problem here is that the category-generating expression groups values toward the lower bound of each category.
 To group values toward the upper bound instead, use the following technique.
 For categories of size n, you can place a value x into the proper category using this expression: FLOOR((x+(n-1))/n)
 ## So the final form of our query looks like this:
 ```sql
 -- This is correct